 Editor’s Note: This article contains graphic descriptions of what prosecutors say happened in the killing of a pregnant woman.

-The baby boy is hospitalized in grave condition, and was on life support Friday, Chicago police said.
+The baby boy is hospitalized in grave condition and is on life support, Chicago police said Friday.

 Prosecutors: Suspect pretended she was pregnant

 The suspects allegedly planned the attack for months.

 Clarisa Figueroa’s 20-year-old son Xander died in 2018, according to prosecutors.
 In October, she announced she was pregnant, which came as a surprise to her family because her fallopian tubes were tied.

 By December, Clarisa Figueroa had posted a Facebook picture of an ultrasound showing what she claimed was the baby she was carrying, assistant state’s attorney James Murphy said.

 Months later, in February, she posted a picture of a crib and baby’s room to a Facebook page that provides baby items for families in need, Murphy said.